How can I support my child when anxiety takes over?

 “We don’t have to do that right now, we can wait until you are feeling a little bit better”

-Most children will exhibit difficult behaviour or avoidance when faced with an anxiety provoking situation.
-Some children can even engage in difficult behaviour when they are not sure what they should be doing, as difficult behaviour always results in an adult coming over to them to address it.
+Most children will exhibit ‘difficult behaviour’ or avoidance when faced with an anxiety provoking situation.
+Some children can even engage in this behaviour when they are not sure what they should be doing, as ‘difficult behaviour’ always results in an adult coming over to them to address it.

 Children can avoid environments where they feel overwhelmed, this can be school, the bathroom, the car or even some areas of the community.
 When children try to avoid environments, parents typically see large emotional escalations prior.
 This can be explored with an occupational therapist, to understand the child’s sensory processing and how to improve engagement in activities.
 Otherwise, this can be addressed by offering as much information to the child about the environment as possible.
 When things are predictable, they are much less scary.
 Try to describe to your child what the place will look like, who will be there, will it be noisy, will it have a certain smell?
 By providing predictability, there is also the opportunity to put in place problem solving strategies.
 Too loud?
 Offer headphones before entering the environment.
 Too busy?
 Allow a quiet space for your child to regulate with you before returning to the environment.